amshah1022/probeeng_colab_demo/README.md

 This transforms probing from an ad-hoc interpretability technique into a scientific instrument for reproducible model-understanding research.
 ProbeEng complements mechanistic interpretability by focusing on the measurement layer—quantifying how well interpretability itself works.

+This README is a demonstration version for public understanding and educational reference.
+It does not include private data or full internal configurations.

 ---
+## Note on Scope and Reproducibilty

+This public demo reproduces the core architecture and experimental flow of the full ProbeEng framework, but omits restricted datasets, configurations, and analysis modules from the Long-Term AI Safety Lab at Cornell.
+All results, scripts, and figures are representative, intended to demonstrate methodology and structure, not replicate the full internal system.

+## Acknowledgements & Role

+This repository reflects collaborative work conducted within the Long-Term AI Safety Lab at Cornell.
+ProbeEng is maintained by the lab’s Probe Engineering research team (LAISR).
+My contributions were under the supervision of the Probe Engineering team, as part of the LAISR interpretability group.

+My role (Alina Shah):
+  - Assisted with cross-layer probe generalization experiments on Llama-2-7B
+  - Supported MVP preset design and documentation for pipeline reproducibility
+  - Helped analyze and visualize probe performance (layer accuracy, transfer gaps, plots)
+  - Contributed to testing and feedback loops for future meta-probe integration

 ## Core capabilities